The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 Our cheese plate, goats cheese ravioli, and deconstructed white chocolate cheesecake were delicious and we sampled their wine with our meal.
 I loved the Sauvignon Blanc while Simon was a fan of their Reserve Chardonnay.

-Afterwards we drove to Neudorf Vineyards for a tasting ($5 for 3 wines of your choice).
+Afterwards we drove to Neudorf Vineyards for a tasting ($10).
 It was a friendly, low-key tasting at the counter—we enjoyed learning more about their wines but didn’t feel pressured to engage in wine-speak.
-We bought a bottle of their Chardonnay which became Simon’s favourite while we were in Nelson.
+We bought a bottle of their Rosie’s Block Chardonnay which became our favourite white wine in New Zealand.

 Their beautiful courtyard overlooks the vines and snow-capped mountains in the distance.
 We would have loved to linger here in the shade of the huge tree with a glass of wine, but Simon had to drive.
 There’s no restaurant but you can buy bread and deli ingredients for a casual lunch.